jgjin/not-quite-an-expert/content/posts/bs_class.md

 Realizing I personally didn't care about the world of English literature, I marched up to the teacher and cussed them out.
 "If this course involves enduring such stupidity, suffering such nonsense, wading through such **BS**, I'll gladly dEmOTe myself to the regular English track."

 And then I woke up.
-I can't tell you if I got kicked out; the [diegesis]({{< ref "diegesis.md" >}}) doesn't really matter to me.
+I can't tell you what happens after that; the [diegesis]({{< ref "diegesis.md" >}}) doesn't really matter.
 After recontextualizing myself into the waking world, I thought about all the BS I had dragged myself through because I thought I _should_.